[Amended 4-3-2006 by Ord. No. 2006-07]

 Upon receipt of a disputed bill claim by a customer, the Borough Collector shall present a temporary estimated bill to the customer which shall be computed on the basis of the average usage during the preceding twelve-month period or the usage during the same period of time in the preceding year, whichever, in the estimation of the Borough Collector, presents a more accurate estimate.
 The customer shall pay the amount of the temporary estimated bill within the same time limits for payment of the original bill.

 Final meter readings.
-Each and every individual, business or corporation who or which closes an existing account with the utility office for water service shall be charged a final reading fee of $25.
+Each and every individual, business or corporation who or which closes an existing account with the utility office shall be charged a final reading fee of $25.

 Declaration of emergency authorized.
 At such times as the Mayor formally declared that, in the judgment of the Mayor, an emergency exists requiring the taking of such measures for the conservation of water for domestic and sanitary purposes and fire protection as are hereinafter specified, this section shall become effective and remain effective until such time as the Mayor declares such emergency to have terminated.